VirusTotal/vt-graph-api/README.md

 You may also want to take a look at some of our [example scripts](https://github.com/VirusTotal/vt-graph-api/tree/master/examples), which besides doing useful work for you can be used as a guidance on how to use **vt_graph_api**.

+In addition, you can find the documentation for the VirusTotal Graph REST API at the [API reference](https://developers.virustotal.com/v3.0/reference#graphs)

 # Test it!

 Use tox to test: